xiaoyao153379/QTSSTM4/readme.md

 * period: It is a key of marking table of database.

 **Secondly**, you must set database of these system.
 And you can replace name of table that this system use.
 And you can find these names in SQL sentence.
 **Finally**, you can control frequency of obtaining data of order at "CRAW".
-If there is just a little change on price, you can set a low frequency.
+If there is just a little change on price at exchange, you can set a low frequency.
 In contrast, you can set a high frequency.

 ## In addition
 I have not completed "ordercancel", because it is too simple, and you just need to call api of exchange.
 Besides, I also have not competed executing order, and it is same as the last.